fhollenbach/Pols621_2020/index.md

 ### COURSE STRUCTURE & REQUIREMENTS:

-The class will meet once a week from 1:30pm to 4:20pm on Tuesdays.
+Class will meet once a week from 1:30pm to 4:20pm on Tuesdays.
 For most weeks, you should expect classes to be about one hour of lecturing and 90 minutes of discussion.
 We will cover a variety of concepts, sometimes complicated.
-I expect you to have done __all__ of the *required* reading before sending discussion questions.
+I expect you to have done __all__ of the *required* reading before sending discussion questions the day before class (see below).
 Even when I lecture, I want you to ask questions and participate actively.
 In the second part of class we will discuss the readings and applications in more of a group setting.
 We will also try to work through example applications whenever possible.

 For part of this class we will be working on the computer with statistical software.
 We will use the statistical programming language __R__.
 R is available for download [here:](https://cran.revolutionanalytics.com).
 I would recommend you download R-Studio, which is a software that makes the use of R much easier.
 You can download R-Studio [here:](https://www.rstudio.com/products/rstudio/download2/).
 Both R and R-Studio are free.